mandle420/DCS_Standalone_on_linux/README.md

 you'll need to modify the optionsDB.lua(modified ver included at the top of page) located at
 ```/INSTALL_DIR/MissionEditor/modules/Options/optionsDb.lua```
-and remove the calls to voicechat on lines 118-129 and 453(not exact look for voicechat in that area),
+and remove the calls to voicechat on lines 118-129 and 453 look for the lines highlighted in the following 2 pictures,
 ![examplecode](images/118-129.png)
 ![examplecode](images/453.png)